 Shellfish seeding or brushing the flats projects.

-The following apply to all aquaculture activities authorized under GP 21:
+The following requirements apply to all aquaculture work authorized under GP 21:

 The permittee shall notify the applicable USCG office regarding the project.
 Rafts and other floating structures must be securely anchored and clearly marked in accordance with appropriate USCG, harbormaster, state or local regulations to inform mariners of the location;